 - Course format: Face-to-face on our Portland campus.

 - Completion timeframe: Three years of full-time study.

 - This includes 2 courses each semester in the fall and spring semesters, as well as 2 courses during the summer session.

 - Courses are held one weekday evening each week and on select Saturdays.

-- Learn more: See our Course Sequence for details.
+- Learn more: See our program requirements, including courses for details.

 Our doctoral program features a balance of courses in educational leadership and policy taught by faculty in the School of Education and Human Development along with courses in public policy taught by faculty in the Muskie School of Public Service.

 Along with providing expertise in their respective disciplines, our faculty are deeply invested in the success of our students.
 Faculty serve on dissertation committees, providing guidance throughout the dissertation proposal, research, and writing process.